KKXWaweru/IntelliTour_Conversational_Tourism_Chatbot_Project/IntelliTour_Conversational_Tourism_Chatbot/README.md

 ### Starting a Conversation
 Users interact with IntelliTour by sending WhatsApp messages to the configured phone number.
 The assistant will:
-1. Process the message through OpenAI's GPT-4 model
+1. Process the message through OpenAI's GPT-3.5 Turbo model
 2. Determine if any tools/functions need to be called
 3. Execute necessary API calls (weather, flights, hotels, etc.)
 4. Generate a contextual response